 You might think that this is the same definition for motion controls, and you´ll be right.
 Nowadays the terms are interchangeable, as gyroscopes are the most common way for games to achieve motion controls.

 Both the Nintendo Switch and Sony´s PlayStation 4 controllers have built-in gyros.
 The Joy-Con, Pro Controller and Dualschok 4 are all capable of motion controls.
 The Switch Lite also comes with built-in gyros.
 Unfortunately, the Xbox One controller doesn´t share this capability.

-If you want motion controls on PC, then you might need to buy a premium gamepad, or try to connect your Pro Controller/Dualshock 4 to Windows.
+If you want gyro motion controls on PC, then you might need to buy a special gamepad, or try to connect your Pro Controller/Dualshock 4 to Windows.
 Fortunately, it´s quite easy to do so, just follow the flowcharts we have linked and you´ll be playing with them in no time.

 Where the motion controls of the gyro shine, however, is in Virtual Reality (VR).
 We already have written about the different types of VR headsets, but the most popular ones, the PC and standalone headsets, rarely use gamepads or keyboards.
-They have special controllers that resemble the classic Wii mote in both function and form.
+They have special controllers that resemble the classic Wii remote in both function and form.

 These controllers, like the Oculus Touch, must always keep track of the position of your hands, as the point of the experience is to feel like you are inside the game.
 To that end, the most expensive VR platforms don´t only use the gyro, but have other devices, like IR lights, to keep track of your movements more accurately.

 We already had a post analyzing if motion controls were actually good, the answer remains the same: yes, most of the time.
 When it comes to aiming, a well-calibrated gyro controller will allow you to aim with a precision that is only rivaled by a mouse.